llvm/llvm-project/flang/docs/OpenMP-declare-target.md

 # Declare Target Fortran OpenMP Lowering

 The initial lowering of `declare target` to MLIR for both use-cases is done inside of the usual OpenMP lowering in flang/lib/Lower/OpenMP.cpp.
-However some direct calls to `declare target` related functions from Flang's lowering bridge in flang/lib/Lower/Bridge.cpp are made.
+However, some direct calls to `declare target` related functions from Flang's lowering bridge in flang/lib/Lower/Bridge.cpp are made.

 The marking of operations with the declare target attribute happens in two phases, the second one optional and contingent on the first failing.
 The